im-jeong-min/othello/README.md

 ## Development Progress

-* v1 (Present): Both black and white are controlled by the player.
+* v1 : Both black and white are controlled by the player.
+* v1.1 (Present): Add draw at start.

   * Goal for next version: Implementing 'player vs. AI' function